FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/r_st_certificatesToGenerate.md

 >
 > If this certificate or any of the CA certificates in its certification paths (certificate chains) are expired or otherwise not valid, the Administration Tool server does not start.

 To use repository encryption or MDN receipts, generate a repository encryption certificate or an `mdn` certificate, respectively.
-For information about the repository encryption certificate, see <a href="../t_st_repository_encryption_certificate#top" class="MCXref xref">Repository encryption certificate</a>.
+For information about the repository encryption certificate, see [Repository encryption certificate](../t_st_repository_encryption_certificate#top).

 To be able to enable FTPS, HTTPS, AS2 using SSL, SFTP, SCP, or PeSIT over a secured socket, generate the required certificates.